JoshBot-Debug/datatable/README.md

     serverSide: false,  // If this is false, data manipulation will be handled client sided.
 DEFAULT: true
     onFilter: console.log, // If serverSide is true, you need to handle the filters here and update data.
     onSaveChanges: onSaveChanges,
+    validateChanges: {
+      lastName: (value, field, dirtyRow, columns, originalRow) => {
+        if (!value) return null;
+        if (value.length > 3) return "Max 3 characters"
+        if (value === dirtyRow.middleName || value === originalRow?.middleName) return "Middle name and lastname cannot be the same" return null
+      },
+      // A special field in validateChanges, used to perform validation on all fields, regardless wheather they were edited or not.
+      // If any field in the row is edited, all fields in that row will go through this validator.
+      // A good place to check for required fields if the data comes in empty and on edit you need to make sure the fields were filled.
+      __allRows__: (value, field, dirtyRow, columns, originalRow) => {
+        if (!value && field === "firstName") return "First name is required" if(value && field === "firstName" && value.length < 2)  return "Minimum 2 characters is required"
+        // Check all other fields...
+        return null
+      },
+    },
     initialSortOrder: {
       id: { orderIndex: 1, sortDirection: "desc" }
     },